NixOS/nix-book/README.md

 - How should we reorganize existing material?
 - How should we improve existing material?

-As a consequence we should observe influx of new regular users and contributors to `nixpkgs` and, eventually, Nix.
+As a consequence we should observe influx of new regular users and contributors to `nixpkgs`, NixOS, and eventually Nix proper.
 We currently cannot measure this.
 Unfortunately we do not gather community metrics, and this is out of this project's scope.

 # License and Support